ee-leaf

 Reducing school trash saves us all a bundle, puts our money to work for good causes, and keeps us from contributing to the economy of waste.

-Littler kids probably won’t care much whether they’re wearing last year’s outfits, hand-me-downs, or thrift-shop finds, as long as they’re comfortable and have fun designs.
-Our neighborhood has a thriving hand-me-down chain; my 2-year-old’s clothes have been worn by at least four other kids, and her outgrown duds go to two more kids (and presumably more after that) till everything is worn to shreds and heads to textile recycling or the rag bin.
 We rarely need to buy anything, and when we do, most comes from garage sales or one of the local used clothing stores, which support community programs.
-Saves us all a bundle, puts our money to work for good causes, and keeps us from contributing to the economy of waste.
+This saves us all a bundle, puts our money to work for good causes, and keeps us from contributing to the economy of waste.
 And consider: If we bought it all new, how much less would we have for things far more important to our kids’ well-being, like healthy food and enrichment activities?

 Related: Sustainable Stuff: Buying Secondhand

-Older kids may be more conscious of style and push back more, but if they’ve absorbed your ‘used-is-better’ ethic, they might be on board with secondhand gear.
-Your back-to-school preparations can serve as teaching moments: Develop guidelines together to help kids dress the way they want without consuming unnecessary resources.
 Begin by evaluating what they already have, and together figure out what gaps need filling.
 Then give them a budget and let them decide how to spend it, beginning with your local secondhand stores.
-The lure of the mall might diminish when they discover that a big bag full of like-new clothes costs less than one new pair of jeans.
+The lure of the mall might diminish when they discover that a big bag full of like-new or pre-loved (used) kids’ clothes costs less than one new pair of jeans.

 Sustainable supplies

 This part of back-to-school shopping can get pretty complicated.
 Teachers want certain types of notebooks, markers, and so on, and sustainable options are not always easy to find.
 Start by figuring out what you have already; you’ve likely stashed a variety of writing utensils to fill the pencil case and don’t need to buy a whole new pack.
-Can partly-used notebooks serve another year if you remove the used sheets?
-When you do need to buy new, look for notebooks made with recycled content and pencils sourced from sustainably-managed forests (look for the FSC logo).
-In recent years, consumer demand for such products have made them more readily available.

 If your supply list includes paper towels, wipes, and hand sanitizers, try sending in the eco-friendly options that have become increasingly easy to find.
 Likely no one will complain; perhaps your teacher will even come to prefer and recommend the healthier alternatives.